your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 ### Paired Items

-Items that come in pairs—such as boots, bracers, gauntlets, and gloves—impart their benefits only if both items of the pair are worn.
+Items that come in pairs — such as boots, bracers, gauntlets, and gloves — impart their benefits only if both items of the pair are worn.
 For example, a character wearing a boot of striding and springing on one foot and a boot of elvenkind on the other foot gains no benefit from either.

 ## Activating an Item